 I don’t mean to say writing partners aren’t trustworthy.
 A lot of them are, but you have to assume everyone is out for himself or herself.
 Selfishness is a natural trait.

 What I mean by “don’t trust” is you can’t trust them to know what is best for you.
 Only you know that.
 Their career goals may be totally different than yours and not always in your best interest.
 Pay attention to your Spidey senses.
 If they want you to do something that makes you undeniably uncomfortable, don’t do it, even if they throw a hissy fit.
 You’re not responsible for their success, and they aren’t responsible for yours.
 But one wrong move by either of you could topple the whole beehive and take you years to recover from.

 A reputation is harder to rebuild than a storyline.

 Be open to notes.
 Lots of writers know way more than you do.
 You’re just learning, so don't be so damned defensive.
 And don’t bother getting notes from your mama or your best friends.
 You need someone who will rip your pages apart and shove them down your throat.
 Honest feedback hurts, but it’s the only way to improve.
 Put your ego aside, and let people help you become a better writer.

-Email or fax your pitches.
+Email your pitches.
 People don’t bite.
 When you get enough courage, pick up the phone and call one.
 I can hear your heart pounding at the thought.
 I promise you, they put their pants on one leg at a time too.
 They aren’t gods.
 They’re probably struggling writers interning as gatekeepers.
 Impress the person who picks up the phone, and you might be able to get to the next level up.
 In fact, that assistant to the assistant might end up running the production company one day.
 Be classy.
 Always.

 Be yourself.
 You can be really charming when you aren’t scared to death.